Pay Off Mortgage Or Invest: How To Make The Right Choice

 - You’ll be debt-free.
 Owning your own home and not having to make any more monthly payments can be liberating.
-Depending on the size of your monthly payments, that’s $1,000 or more a month that you can now use for other things.
+Depending on the size of your monthly payments, that’s $1,000 or more a month you can now use elsewhere.

 - You can leverage your equity.
 If you decide to pay off a large chunk of your mortgage early, you can use that equity to open a home equity line of credit (HELOC) or do a cash-out refinance to make some renovations to your home.
-While you won’t pay off your loan if you decide to go this route, you will be able to use some of the cash you poured into your home, which usually isn’t easily doable.
+While you won’t pay off your loan if you go this route, you’ll be able to use some of the cash you poured into your home, which usually isn’t easily doable.

 - You’ll free up funds going forward.
-If you’re not making mortgage payments anymore, the money you’d have used each month for those payments before can now be used for other things, like investing in your future or things you enjoy.
+If you’re no longer making mortgage payments, this money can now go to other causes, like investing in your future or personal hobbies.

 Cons Of Paying Off Your Mortgage

 - You could cut into savings.
-While using your savings to pay down a huge chunk (or all) of your loan may seem like a good idea, it can be risky to pour all of your money into an investment that is not the easiest to tap into in a pinch.
-No matter how tempting it may be, it’s important to keep some amount of cash aside in case of financial emergencies.
+While using your savings to pay down a huge chunk (or all) of your loan may seem like a good idea, it can be risky to pour all of your money into an investment that’s not the easiest to tap into in a pinch.
+No matter how tempting it may be to do otherwise, it’s important to set some cash aside for

 - It might be your only investment.
 If you’re pouring everything you have into your mortgage, you may be neglecting other important investments, such as your retirement fund.
-You could also be making significantly more back on investments in somewhat riskier places, such as the stock market.
+You could also be earning a greater return on investments in somewhat riskier places, such as the stock market.

 - No more tax deductions.
-If you pay off your mortgage early, you lose the ability to write off tax deductions on mortgage interest payments.
-These write-offs are actually quite useful and can increase your refund as well as lower your taxable income if you’re still paying on a mortgage.
+If you pay off your mortgage early, you lose a potential tax deduction on mortgage interest payments.
+This write-off is actually quite useful and can increase your refund as well as lower your taxable income if you’re still paying on a mortgage.

 - You might pay prepayment penalties.
-There are actually some penalties in place, depending on your lender, for paying off a mortgage too quickly.
+Depending on your lender, you may actually incur a penalty for paying off a mortgage too quickly.
 If you pay off a mortgage within the first few years of the loan, your lender may charge you a penalty based on the outstanding principal balance.